oharealex/demonsGame/README.md

 This is essentially a game engine using the Pygame library in Python, it is not a complete game.

-To try it, open the "Game" shortcut.
+To try it, download and extract the zip and open the "Game" shortcut.

 A preview including most of the functions can be found here: https://www.youtube.com/watch?v=VJXUZ-4kULU